edzob/bibgraph3/README.md

 ```

 ## Helpful hints
+### Bibtex vs BibLaTex
 Bibgraph3 relies on bibtexparser which only supports BibTeX entry types; not the full set available in BibLaTeX.

 For example: @techreport is supported while @report is not.
 This can be a pain to figure out because it fails silently.
+### Cites
+The script can read bibtex entries without cites,
+and correctly not put this in a graph.

+### Tags
+The script can read bibtex entries without tags.

 ## Running